-The Philippines’ perimeter and three-point shooting will determine their fate in the World Cup
+The perimeter and three-point shooting of Gilas Pilipinas will determine their fate in the World Cup

-The Philippine men’s national basketball team will be heading back to the world stage in less than three days.
+The Philippine men’s national basketball team will be returning to the world stage in less than three days.
 At this point, the only thing they should be thinking about is how they’re going to defeat powerhouses Italy, Serbia, and African champion Angola.
-The Philippine team will have to deliver their best performance yet and at least make it to the top two seed in their competitive bracket in order to advance to the next round of the FIBA World Cup.
+The Philippine team will have to deliver their best performance yet and at least make it to the top two spots in their bracket in order to advance to the next round of the FIBA World Cup.

 As with our national team, every single game is going to determine if they’ve got what it takes to represent the country in the 2020 Tokyo Olympics.

-According to Gilas head coach Yeng Guiao, the coaching staff has all hands on deck with their preparations, especially for the game against Italy where Gilas will meet Oklahoma City Thunder big man Danilo Gallinari and former NBA veteran Luigi Datome.
-If Gilas beats Italy on Sunday, not only will they be building much needed momentum—it will also significantly lessen the pressure to defeat world power Serbia.
-Guiao and his squad are more confident about their chances of upsetting Italy and Angola.
+According to Gilas head coach Yeng Guiao, the coaching staff is all hands on deck with their preparations, especially for the game against Italy where they will meet Oklahoma City Thunder big man Danilo Gallinari and former NBA veteran Luigi Datome.
+If Gilas beats Italy on Sunday, not only will they be building much needed momentum, they will also significantly have less pressure to defeat Serbia.

-“We have tunnel vision on Italy because we feel that’s going to be our most important game,” All our resources with our scouting, time have been focused on that,” said Guiao.
+“We have tunnel vision on Italy because we feel that’s going to be our most important game.
+All our resources with our scouting, time have been focused on that,” says Guiao.

 The Filipinos are entering the World Cup without its two best shooters Marcio Lassiter and Matthew Wright.
-The team will be depending on RR Pogoy to score as much as he can from the perimeter.
-The team’s perimeter shooting is going to be their biggest weapon in the World Cup.
-This was proven during their two tune-up games in Spain where the team won one game against Australian professional team Adelaide 36ers.
+The team will be depending on RR Pogoy to score as much as he can from the perimeter, which is the team’s biggest weapon in the World Cup.
+This was proven during their two tune-up games in Spain where the team won a game against Australian professional team Adelaide 36ers.

-“When we’re shooting well, it becomes a little bit easier to win games,” said Guiao.”It’s the same way in Spain.
+“When we’re shooting well, it becomes a little bit easier to win games,” says Guiao.”It’s the same way in Spain.
 The only bad game we played was the game against Congo when we shot really bad from the outside.
-But the three games that we won in Spain, we were really shooting well,” added the NLEX coach.
+But the three games that we won in Spain, we were really shooting well.”

-The team’s official 12-man roster is composed of Andray Blatche, June Mar Fajardo, Troy Rasio, Japeth Aguillar, Pogoy Norwood, Mark Barroca, Paul Lee, Raymund Almazan, Kiefer Ravena, and new recruits Robert Bollick and CJ Perez.
+The team’s official 12-man roster is composed of Andray Blatche, June Mar Fajardo, Troy Rasio, Japeth Aguilar, Pogoy, Gabe Norwood, Mark Barroca, Paul Lee, Raymund Almazan, Kiefer Ravena, and new recruits Robert Bolick and CJ Perez.
 Gilas will be putting their World Cup faith on their three-point shooting and hopefully get to produce from inside the paint.

 All in for the World Cup

-Though Gilas should rely on their shooting in the World Cup, it won’t be enough for them to advance.
-Take the USA men’s basketball team, for example: Even if their roster is composed of a lot of shooters from the NBA, the team is still facing some doubt whether or not they they could win the championship.
-In a tournament where most teams are loaded with talent and height, Gilas needs to treat every defensive and offensive possession like it’s the last game they will ever play.
+Though Gilas should rely on their shooting, it won’t be enough for them to advance.
+Take the USA men’s basketball team, for example.
+Even if their roster is composed of a lot of shooters from the NBA, the team is still facing doubt on whether or not they could win the championship.
+In a tournament where teams are both talented and tall, Gilas needs to treat every defensive and offensive possession like it’s the last game they will ever play.